protontypes/open-sustainable-technology/README.md

 - [antaresRead](https://github.com/rte-antares-rpackage/antaresRead) - Import, manipulate and explore the results of an Antares simulation.
 - [Spine-Toolbox](https://github.com/Spine-project/Spine-Toolbox) - An application to define, manage, and execute various energy system simulation models.
 - [demandlib](https://github.com/oemof/demandlib) - With the demandlib you can create power and heat profiles for various sectors by scaling them to your desired demand.
+- [dieter_py](https://gitlab.com/diw-evu/dieter_public/dieter_py) -  A open-source power sector optimization model that has been developed to investigate the role of electricity storage and sector coupling options in future scenarios with high shares of renewable energy sources.

 ### Analysis